typst/typst/docs/guides/tables.md

   computer, but it also means that a page in your document has different dimensions than all the others, which can be jarring to your readers.

-Below, we will demonstrate both techniques with a student gradebook table.
+Below, we will demonstrate both techniques with a student grade book table.

 First, we rotate the table on the page.
 The example also places some text on the right of the table.